Management Approaches

 - Paying royalties to governments and private landholders, as well as our fair share of taxes.

 We also aim to share information in a transparent and proactive manner.
-Although we are a privately held company, we report annually on our social, economic and environmental performance in our Sustainability Report, so community members, customers, legislators and other stakeholders know how we are doing.
-We also regularly conduct surveys to determine the interests, concerns and disposition toward our company of those living nearest to our operations.
-In this way, we can adjust our community engagement and communications efforts to better meet the community’s needs.
+Although we are a privately held company, we choose to report annually on our social, economic and environmental performance in our Sustainability Report, so community members, customers, legislators and other stakeholders know how we are doing.
+We also regularly conduct community surveys to determine the interests, concerns and disposition toward our company of those living nearest to our operations.
+In this way, we can adjust our community engagement and communications efforts to better meet each community’s needs.

 Employment

-Our approach to employment and workers follows the principles of equal employment opportunity and affirmative action in all employment policies and practices, including our recruiting, hiring, compensation, benefits, transfers, training, promotions, company-sponsored events, and other employment activities.
-We track and report on employment rates annually, as well as employee health and safety monthly (see Management Approach to Health and Safety) to ensure we’re meeting those principles.
+We track and report on employment rates annually, as well as employee health and safety monthly (see Management Approach to Health and Safety), to ensure we are meeting those principles.

 Health and Safety

-Doe Run has won the prestigious Sentinels of Safety mine safety award 28 times and has operations that have surpassed decades without a lost-time incident.
+Doe Run has won the prestigious Sentinels of Safety mine safety award 28 times and has operations that have gone decades without a lost-time incident.
 We also have two award-winning mine rescue teams that undergo monthly training and compete in mine rescue competitions to keep skills sharp in case they need to aid employees during a real mine emergency.
 Safely returning our workers home to their families and loved ones at the end of each day is the ultimate goal of our safety and training programs.

 Environmental